 Documentation when the last Alter Step for a database was executed, who did the execution, when it was done and from which machine.
 Only database responsibles of the Application have the database access to do so.

-Hardcopy kommt von Frank

 Changes to date and time settings